pourmalek/Canada-Burden-of-Disease/README.md

 **********************

-This repository includes the Stata codes that use the GBD data and prepares the tables and graphs used in the manuscript titled "Worrisome health trends in Canada 1990-2019: An analysis for the Global Burden of Disease Study".
+This repository includes the Stata codes that use the GBD data and prepare the tables and graphs used in the manuscript titled "Worrisome health trends in Canada 1990-2019: An analysis for the Global Burden of Disease Study".

 **********************